 Victim Offender Mediation

 With the assistance of the mediator, the victim and offender begin to resolve the conflict and to construct their own approach to achieving justice in the face of their particular crime.
-Both are given the opportunity to express their feelings and perceptions of the offence (which often dispels misconceptions they may have had of one another before entering mediation).
-The meetings conclude with an attempt to reach agreement on steps the offender will take to repair the harm suffered by the victim and in other ways to “make things right”.
+Both are given the opportunity to express their feelings and perceptions of the offense (which often dispels misconceptions they may have had of one another before entering mediation).
+The meetings conclude with an attempt to reach an agreement on steps the offender will take to repair the harm suffered by the victim and in other ways to “make things right”.

 Participation by the victim is voluntary.
 The offender’s participation is usually characterized as voluntary as well, although it should be recognized that offenders may “volunteer” in order to avoid more onerous outcomes that would otherwise be imposed.
 Unlike binding arbitration, no specific outcome is imposed by the mediator.
 Instead, the mediator’s role is to facilitate interaction between the victim and offender.